 If you have diarrhea or your stools are looser or more watery:

-• Drink extra fluids with electrolytes (sodium, potassium).
+- Drink extra fluids with electrolytes (sodium, potassium).
 Drinks such as Gatorade, PowerAde, or Pedialyte contain electrolytes.
-Drinking soda, milk, juice, or tea will help you get enough liquids.
+Drinking soda, milk, juice, or herbal tea will help you get enough liquids.
+Avoid caffeine and be aware that some drinks have a high sugar content.

-• Try to eat foods that have potassium and sodium every day to keep your potassium and sodium levels from getting too low.
+- Try to eat foods that have potassium and sodium every day to keep your potassium and sodium levels from getting too low.
 Some examples of foods that contain potassium are bananas.
-Some high-sodium foods are salted snacks.
+Some examples of high-sodium foods are salted snacks.

-• Do not wait to get help.
+- Do not wait to get help.
 Diarrhea can be dangerous.
-Call your provider if it does not go away.
+Contact your provider if it does not go away.

 When to Call the Doctor